0xSh4dy/0xSh4dy/README.md

 - 👋 Hi, I’m @sh4dy
-- 👀 I love Reverse Engineering, Blockchain and Binary Exploitation
+- 👀 I love Reverse Engineering, AI, Mathematics and Binary Exploitation
 <!--- 📫 How to reach me ... --->

 ### Languages and Tools